webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ==Referencing graphics==

-The circle is much larger than the actual eyeball, because we want it to float behind a pair of eyelids.
+This new circle is much larger than the actual eyeball, because we want to move it around behind a smaller pair of eyelids.
 But before you build them, you should stash away the graphic components you've already defined.
-Add a
-'''defs''' region to the '''svg''':
+Add a '''defs''' region to the '''svg''':

 <syntaxhighlight lang="html5" highlight="11-13">
 <!DOCTYPE html>